-A webcomic about Anthropomorphic Personifications of the Seven Deadly Sins, and the young humans who get their leash.The story practically requires you to read the original sins comic in order to be understandable.
-The original comic chapters are downloadable from the site.It does not go in order, switching to a different time period each storyline.
+A webcomic about Anthropomorphic Personifications of the Seven Deadly Sins, and the young humans who get their leash.The story practically requires you to read the original sins comic and the 2nd storyline, Venials, in order to be understandable.
+The original comic chapters are downloadable from the site, and Venials is accessible from the archives.It does not go in order, switching to a different time period each storyline.
 The seven virtues are also involved, as well as several tarots and a necromancer named Murdoch.
 Oh, and some golems.
 Humanoid, evil golems that the sins were previously inhabiting... it's very complicated.Find it here: http://www.sincomics.com/

 This comic provides examples of: